braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/overview.md

 ![][1]

-In the window that opens, the information that appears and select **Next** until the **Begin Integration** button appears.
+In the open window, select **Next** until the **Begin Integration** button appears.
 Select the button to begin the integration process.

 ![Instructions for connecting Braze to WhatsApp.][7]